 A shower rug

-You’ll want something to dry your feet off on once you step out of the shower, especially for safety reasons, so grab a cheap shower rug.
+You’ll want something to dry your feet off on once you step out of the shower, especially for safety reasons, so grab a cheap shower rug or bath mat.
 You can buy one for as economical as $10!

 Depending on your personal preference, you’ll likely need a set of bath towels, hand towels, and face cloths.
 Towels can be pricey if you buy them individually, especially if you shop for organic materials or larger towels like bath sheets (instead of bath towels).